jswithalex/BACE-Winter2015/best_practices.md

 ```

-## Call your JavaScript at the end of the body tag
+## Call your JavaScript 1) just before the close of the body tag, and 2) in order of dependency

-This is a recently popularized best-practice.
++ Put js scripts in order of dependency at the end of the body.

-Put js scripts in order of dependency at the end of the body.
-This ensures that they run as soon as the DOM is fully loaded. ( Dom is the document object model, our API interface for controlling the page elements)
+  + This ensures that they run as soon as the DOM is fully loaded.
+The DOM is the **Document , our API interface for controlling the page elements)

 In the example above, I'm putting my jQuery script tag above the script.js script tag because the processing is top-down and the script.js file depends on the jquery source.